paulus7/laravel-localized-routes/README.md

 The routes defined in the `Route::localized` closure are automatically registered for each configured locale.
 This will prepend the locale to the route's URI and name.

 If you set the `register-unprefixed-routes` option in your config file to `true`, unprefixed routes are also registered.
-Those routes are treated as non localized routes and a redirect will be triggered if the locale of a localized route matches the app default locale.
+Those routes are treated as non-localized routes and a redirect will be triggered if the locale of a localized route matches the app default locale.

 | URI               | Name                   |
 | ----------------- | ---------------------- |